Alexis211/kogata/README.md

 ### Plans for soon

-* Write device drivers : VESA, keyboard, FAT (or EXT2 ?)
+* Write device drivers : keyboard, FAT (or EXT2 ?)
 * Work on userland : init, terminal emulator, shell
 * GUI server with help from kernel for framebuffer management